 Bacterial DNA transfer is a normal and powerful means for single-cell organisms to communicate information about new ways to compete and survive in their shared chemical environment.
 It allows successful mutations to quickly spread to a large population of bacteria.

 Direct DNA transfer is responsible for the rapid spread of antibiotic resistance among bacteria.
 DNA transfer does not just occur between cells of the same species.
 Perhaps 25% of the E. coli genome turns out to have been acquired from other bacterial species.
 Such cross-species gene transfer speeds the spread of new traits by a factor of 10,000[2].
 If a transfer of DNA turns out to be beneficial to a single-cell organism, so much the better; it survives to pass the new DNA on to its progeny.
-If not, it dies and is mourned by no one.
+If not, the unfortunate bacterium dies and is mourned by no one.

 [1] See “The Touchstone of Life, Werner Loewenstein, Oxford University Press, New York, 1999 [p.
 277]